10 Twitter Terms to Know Before You Tweet

-Hashtags are how Twitter users indicate that their Tweets are about a specific topic.
-People can search for that hashtag to find all of the posts on that topic.
+Hashtags let Twitter users indicate that their Tweets are about a specific topic.
+People can search for that hashtag to find all of the posts related to that topic.

-For example, if I Tweet about a new sweepstakes, I might tag it with the #sweepstakes hashtag.
-That lets people who are interested in sweepstakes find my Tweet easily.
+For example, when a company tweets about a new giveaway, they might tag it with the #sweepstakes hashtag.
+That lets their target audience — people who are interested in sweepstakes — find their tweet about the giveaway easily.

-A hashtag is made by putting the number symbol in front of a word or combination of words with no spaces between them.
+You make a hashtag by putting the number symbol in front of a word or combination of words with no spaces between them.

 To enter, follow @AcmeInc and send a Tweet using the hashtag #IWannaWin!

-Followers are the people who have agreed to receive your Tweets through Twitter.
-If you add someone else to the list of people you read, you "follow" them.
+Followers are the people who get notifications whenever you send a new tweet.
+If you add someone else to the list of people you read regularly, you "follow" them.
 If they do the same to you, they become your followers.

-Tweeple are the people who make up your "tribe" on Twitter - the people who follow your Tweets, who retweet your posts, and spread the word about things you are interested in reading about.
+Tweeple are the people who make up your "tribe" on Twitter: the people who follow your tweets, retweet your posts, and spread the word about subjects that interest you.